Heretik-Corp/Objectmanager-Rest/README.md

+# This project is depricated and will no longer be maintained, and be removed after 5/1/2021
 # Objectmanager-Rest

 An independent implementation of the Relativity object manager that is backwards compatible.
 This implementation is designed to have a uniform interface, but allow each version of Relativity changes to not require updates.

 ![Build Stataus](https://heretik.visualstudio.com/_apis/public/build/definitions/c82241b1-a269-4922-9595-912b5d85c98a/37/badge)